tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The ``_bucket`` system space of each replica set stores the ids of buckets present in the replica set.
-The space contains the following tuples:
+The space contains the following fields:

 * ``bucket`` – bucket id
 * ``status`` – state of the bucket